eformat/argocd-team-topologies/README.md

 EOF
 ```

-**NOTE** You must deploy these namespaces first for each of the examples below.
+**NOTE** You must deploy these namespaces first for each of the examples below that deploy team ArgoCD's.

-It may also be desireable for the teams to own the creation of namespaces which is not covered here, however that is easily done by altering the methods above.
+It may also be desireable for the teams to own the creation of namespaces which is not covered here, however that is easily done by altering the use of the methods above.

 ### Cluster ArgoCD for Everyone